ward/run/_drafts/2021-08-07-slovenia-trip.md

 About 5.5 km in, it started raining _hard_.
 Thunder and lightning followed quickly.
 As soon as I had felt it starting to pour, I had gone into the nearest shed.
 I figured it would blow over soon and I could be on my way.

+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210731_094852.webp' description='Clouds moving in.
+Maybe someone with more experience would have recognised this as a «hmm I should head back» moment.' %}

 "Soon" ended up being around 25 minutes of constant thunders.
 With the lay of the land between me and the airbnb (only about 1 km but a wide open field), I